OasisDigital/bazel-examples/README.md

-# Bazelcon 2019 "Bazel Boot Camp" case studies / examples
+# Oasis Digital Bazel case studies / examples

 ## This repository is arranged in a very unusual way